garrett-adamss/garrett-adamss/README.md

 <!-- - 👨‍💻 All of my projects going to be avaliable soon -->

-- 👨‍💻 All of my projects are available at [https://garrett-adams-portfolio.onrender.com/](https://garrett-adams-portfolio.onrender.com/)
+- 👨‍💻 Check out my portfolio here
+[https://garrett-adams-portfolio.onrender.com/](https://garrett-adams-portfolio.onrender.com/)

 - 📫 How to reach me **garrettadams27@gmail.com**